 • In the case of $n_A = n_B$, there is no change in the size of the molecule and no synthesis power cost φ at the relay.
-Due to the fact that some molecules will be lost in the SR link, the performance in the RD link will be weaker, as in the scenario without any relay assistance.
+Due to the fact that some molecules will be lost in the SR link, the performance of the second second mance in the RD link will be weaker, as in the scenario without any relay assistance.